Chapter 13: Sakura and the Forgotten Memory

 "I don't know what you're talking about," Sakura protested.
 "Stop making things up."

 "I'm not makin' it up.
-Wait here," Keroberos said, and then flew out the door.
+Wait here," Keroberos said.
+He then flew out the door.

 "Here.
 You tell her, Lisa," Keroberos prompted.
 He was back to speaking English, as could be expected given Lisa's presence.